lgarron/backup-airtable.py/README.md

     export AIRTABLE_API_KEY=keyAf4JcAuRJkr2AA
     ./backup-airtable.py appSD3jreJRer3Rer "Table 1" "Other Table" "One More Table"

-Right now, `airtable-backup` assumes every table has a `Grid view`, and backs up that view.
+Right now, `backup-airtable` assumes every table has a `Grid view`, and backs up that view.

 ## Limitations